What is a School Governor?

 All governors are encouraged to visit the school during the working day if they can, but we do not interfere in the day-to-day teaching or running of the school: we leave that to the professionals!

-Hampshire County Council provides training in all aspects of governors’ responsibilities and we take full advantage of that, in order to be as effective as possible.
+Hampshire Governor Services and the National Governors Association provide training in all aspects of governors’ responsibilities and we take full advantage of that, in order to be as effective as possible.

 Chair of Governors - Roger Savage

-Roger Savage started as a parent governor over 20 years ago and is now a co opted governor and is the vice chair of the governing body.
+Roger Savage started as a parent governor over 20 years ago and is now a co opted governor and is the Chair of the Academy Committee.
 Roger created and runs a business near Romsey and is able to bring some of the experiences learned to that of school governance.
-A believer in giving every child the best opportunities that the schools can give and in particular looking beyond academic disciplines towards life experiences and skills that are so important for our children growing up in the complex and ever demanding world today.
+A believer in giving every child the best opportunities that the schools can give and in particular looking beyond academic disciplines towards life experiences and skills that are so important for our children growing up in the complex and ever demanding world today..

-Although Ruth was only appointed to the governing body as a co-opted member this year, she has lived in West Wellow for 25 years and her daughter attended Wellow Primary School in the 1990s.
+Although Ruth was only appointed to the Academy Committee as a co-opted member this year, she has lived in West Wellow since 1993 and her daughter attended Wellow Primary School in the 1990s.
 She retired from full time teaching a couple of years ago after serving Hampshire County Council as a junior school teacher for 35 years.
 The majority of her career was spent in upper key stage 2, so she has a strong understanding of the expectations for this age group.
 She is keen to see all children achieve their potential by engaging in an exciting and broad curriculum.
 Previously, Ruth has served as a staff governor for 8 years in a junior school near Totton.

 Sam Woods - Co-opted